TabLeak: Tabular Data Leakage in Federated Learning: Tabular Leakage

 \section{Tabular Leakage}

-In this section, we briefly summarize the key challenges in tabular leakage and present our solution to these challenges in the subsequent subsections and our end-to-end attack.
+In this section, we briefly summarize the challenges in tabular leakage and present our solution to these, followed by our end-to-end reconstruction attack.

-\paragraph{Key Challenges} We now list the three key challenges that we address in our work: (i) the presence of both categorical and continuous features in tabular data require the attacker to solve a significantly harder mixed discrete-continuous optimization problem (addressed in \cref{subsec:softmax_trick}), (ii) the large distance in the encodings of the categorical features introduces high variance in the leakage problem (addressed in \cref{subsec:pooled_ensembling}), and (iii) in contrast to images and text, it is hard for an adversary to assess the quality of the reconstructed data in the tabular domain, as most reconstructions may be projected to credible input data points (we address this via an uncertainty quantification scheme in \cref{subsec:entropy_uncertainty}).
+\paragraph{Key Challenges} In the tabular domain, a strong attack has to address two unique challenges: (i) the presence of both categorical and continuous features requires the attacker to solve a significantly harder mixed discrete-continuous optimization problem of higher variance (addressed in \cref{subsec:softmax_trick} and \cref{subsec:pooled_ensembling}), and (ii) as exemplified previously in \cref{fig:comparison}, in contrast to images and text, it is hard for an unassisted adversary to assess the credibility of the reconstructed data in the tabular domain (addressed in \cref{subsec:entropy_uncertainty}).